edanalytics/earthmover_edfi_bundles/assessments/STAAR_Summative/README.md

 * **Title**: STAAR Summative - API 3.X
 * **Description**: This template covers STAAR Summative Data File Formats for:
-    * Grades 3-8 Reporting Data File
+    * Grades 3-8 Reporting Data File (21-22 and 22-23 compatible)
-    * Alternate 2 Grades 3-8 Data File
+    * Alternate 2 Grades 3-8 Data File (21-22 and 22-23 compatible)
+    * End-of-Course Reporting Data File (21-22 and 22-23 compatible)
-    * End-of-Course Reporting Data File
+    * Alternate 2 End-of-Course Reporting Data File (21-22 and 22-23 compatible)

-    * Alternate 2 End-of-Course Reporting Data File For more info on these data files, including the File Format documentation, see https://tea.texas.gov/student-assessment/testing/student-assessment-overview/data-file-formats
+For more info on these data files, including the File Format documentation, see https://tea.texas.gov/student-assessment/testing/student-assessment-overview/data-file-formats

+Note, there is a separate earthmover.yaml file for each of the 4 reporting data formats, but they are all included in this bundle, because the `/templates/` files work on all four formats (the json files will share the same structure).

 * **API version**: 5.2
 * **Submitter name**: Rob Little
 * **Submitter organization**: Education Analytics